SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/application.md

 You can have shortcuts to external applications in SuperOffice CRM, so that you can open them directly from within SuperOffice CRM for Windows.

 You define which URL addresses will be available to users in the **Lists** screen in Settings and maintenance.
-This is described in the topics below.

 > [!NOTE]
 > Files or applications that must be run locally (for example exe files) are not accessible in SuperOffice CRM for Web.